Quality Arts Programs with an Environmental Lens

 We employ professional teaching artists who are passionate about their work.
 From visual art to gardening to music, our quality public and in-school programs augment student learning and expose them to artistic, environmental, and cultural experiences that enrich their lives.
 Nature Consortium’s EcoARTS curriculum is designed to increase students’ artistic skill, advance their environmental awareness, foster positive identity, and increase social competence.

-Garden Arts at Pathfinder K-8 School – Led by teaching artist Tara Migliore, each student at Pathfinder engages in grade-appropriate lessons about healthy food, gardening, nature, and art.
+Earth Project at Pathfinder K-8 School – Led by teaching artist Tara Migliore, each student at Pathfinder engages in grade-appropriate lessons about healthy food, gardening, nature, and art.
 Students learn to grow, harvest, and cook organic food in the Pathfinder garden.

 Eco Arts at Interagency Academy – This program augments the school’s limited resources by providing high-quality arts programming after school.
 High school students at Interagency Academy earn school credit while learning about art through an ecological and social justice perspective and developing a portfolio.
 View Registration Form